Why Lateral Training Matters

 Exercise isn’t just about weight-loss.
 It’s about building your best body so that you can enjoy life as fully as possible.

-If you don’t have access to a machine like the LateralX fear not - There are numerous lateral body-weight exercises that you can do right at home.
+There are numerous lateral body-weight exercises that you can do right at home.
 Here are three to get you started:

 - Stationary Side Lunges